ome/omeroweb-install/docs/omeroweb-upgrade.rst

 steps that can be performed on your OMERO.web installation to improve its functioning.
 For example, you may need to set up a regular task to clear out any stale OMERO.web session files.
-More information can be found in the various walkthroughs available from :doc:`unix/install-web/web-deployment`.
+More information can be found in the various walkthroughs available from :doc:`index`.

 Additionally, it is recommended to use a WSGI-capable server such as NGINX.
-Information can be found under :doc:`unix/install-web/web-deployment`.
+Information can be found under :doc:`index`.